wkbin/AdbFileManager/README.md

 - 🔍 **File Search** - Search for files and directories within the current directory
 - 🔄 **Advanced Sorting** - Sort files by name, type (folders first or files first), date, and size in ascending or descending order
 - 📁 **Folder Import** - Import entire folders from local system to device with a single click
+- 🔖 **Bookmarks** - Save frequently accessed directories as bookmarks for quick navigation
+- 📊 **Grid View** - Toggle between list and grid view modes for better visual representation of files

 ## 🔧 Technology Stack